jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-55.md

 both the poetry and the prose of the Muslim Arabs are on a higher level of eloquence and literary taste than those of pre-Islamic Arabs.

-We find that the poetry
-of Hassin b.
+We find that the poetry of Hassin b.
 Thabit, 1 551 'Umar b.
-Abi Rabi'ah, 1552 alHutay'ah, 1553 Jarir, 1554
-al-Farazdaq, 1555 Nusayb, 1556 Ghaylan Dhur-Rummah, 1557 al-Ahwas, 1558 and
-Bashshir, 1559 as well as the literary products of the ancient Arabs of the Umayyad dynasty and the early years of the Abbasid dynasty, (including) their sermons, theirprose correspondence, and their discussions with the rulers, are on a much higher level of eloquence than the poetry of an-Nibighah, 1560 'Antarah, Ibn Kulthum, Zuhayr, 'Alqamah b.
+Abi Rabi'ah, 1552 alHutay'ah, 1553 Jarir, 1554 al-Farazdaq, 1555 Nusayb, 1556 Ghaylan Dhur-Rummah, 1557 al-Ahwas, 1558 and Bashshir, 1559 as well as the literary products of the ancient Arabs of the Umayyad dynasty and the early years of the Abbasid dynasty, (including) their sermons, their prose correspondence, and their discussions with the rulers, are on a much higher level of eloquence than the poetry of an-Nibighah, 1560 'Antarah, Ibn Kulthum, Zuhayr, 'Alqamah b.
 'Abadah, and Tarafah b. al'Abd.
 (They also are on a higher level) than the prose and discussions of pre-Islamic (authors).
 A sound taste and a